Sophia-Cristina/My-Noob-Headers/README.md

 I love to do music and I began to learn programming because music.
 Since "music is math", I'm enjoying using c++ to make small silly programs to use in other softwares for music.

+UPDATES:

 !
 I took the "using namespace std" from it, it now works correctly and won't have conflicts with other codes.

 !
 I translated some of my header (which were in Brazilian Portuguese), and soon i'm going to make it all in english.

 !
 Now i'm using templates.
 Hope i have not missed anything.

+!
+Now headers have prefix for the type of code inside: "ysxCODETYPE_Something".
+Ex.: "ysxVEC_" for anything that uses "std::vector".